-Projected Ultimate Losses Less Reported Losses
+Projected Ultimate Losses Less Reported Losses As of March 31, 2022

-General Notes
+General Notes and Limitations

-- This report reflects a compilation of individual insurer submissions of accident year and calendar year premium and loss data to the WCIRB.
-While the individual insurer data submissions are regularly checked for consistency and comparability with other data submitted by the insurer as well as with data submitted by other insurers, the source information underlying each insurer's data submission is not verified by the WCIRB. - Some of the figures and ratios shown are based on WCIRB actuarial projections of future claim payments using information reported by insurers through December 31, 2021.
-Although the actuarial methodologies and assumptions upon which these projections are predicated are periodically reviewed by the WCIRB's Actuarial Committee, the actual costs that will ultimately emerge could differ from the amounts projected.
-Many of these projections will be updated regularly by the WCIRB as more mature information on these claims is reported in subsequent quarters. - The amounts and ratios shown represent statewide totals based on the amounts reported by insurers writing workers' compensation insurance in California.
+- This information presented reflects a compilation of individual insurer submissions of information to the WCIRB.
+While the individual insurer data submissions are regularly checked for consistency and comparability with other data submitted by the insurer as well as with data submitted by other insurers, the WCIRB can make no warranty with respect to the information provided by third parties. - Unless otherwise noted, the information in this report is based on the reported experience of insured employers only and may or may not be indicative of the experience of the state as a whole including self-insured employers. - WCIRB estimates were based on information and projections as of March 31, 2022.
+If subsequent information becomes available that changes the basis of our assumptions, these estimates would of course be affected. - The amounts and ratios shown represent statewide totals based on the amounts reported by insurers writing workers' compensation insurance in California.
 The results for any individual insurer can differ significantly from the statewide average.
-An individual insurer's results are related to its underwriting book of business, claims and reserving practices, as well as the nature of its reinsurance arrangements. - Beginning with claims incurred on policies incepting on or after July 1, 2010, the cost of medical cost containment programs (MCCP) is reported to the WCIRB as allocated loss adjustment expense (ALAE) rather than as medical loss.
+An individual insurer's results are related to its underwriting book of business, claims and reserving practices, as well as the nature of its reinsurance arrangements. - Some of the information presented herein may be based on data from only a partial time period or at an initial preliminary evaluation.
+Once more complete and mature information becomes available, estimates could differ. - Beginning with claims incurred on policies incepting on or after July 1, 2010, the cost of medical cost containment programs (MCCP) is reported to the WCIRB as allocated loss adjustment expense (ALAE) rather than as medical loss.
 As a result, some portions of MCCP costs for accident years 2010 and 2011 have been reported as medical loss and some portions have been reported as ALAE.
 For consistency, the amounts and ratios shown in these exhibits are adjusted to either include or exclude MCCP costs for all years shown to the extent possible. - Thousands of claims arising out of a diagnosis of COVID-19 have been filed for accident years 2020 and 2021.
 The amounts and ratios for accident years 2020 and 2021 shown in these exhibits generally include COVID-19 claims unless otherwise specified.
 For other exhibits, COVID-19 claims are excluded based on the WCIRB's aggregate financial data calls to facilitate consistency of comparison with pre-pandemic years.